7 Ways To Achieve Work-Life Balance Like Jesus

 #1 Have some fun

-For his first miracle, Jesus turns water into wine at a wedding that probably lasted a week.
+For his first miracle, Jesus turned water into wine - really good wine - at a wedding that probably lasted a week.
 He was literally the life of the party.

-Application: Do you need to be more intentional about making room for fun, hobbies or leisure in your life?
+Application: Do you need to be more intentional about making room for fun, hobbies, or leisure?
 In John 2, Jesus gives you clear permission.

 #2 View your life as a whole (don’t compartmentalize it)

-Jesus never ‘went to work’, so he never set it aside, either.
+Jesus never ‘went to work,’ so he never set it aside, either.
 For example, in John 2, was Jesus working or partying?
+(Answer: Yes.)

-But, reading the gospels, you never get the sense that Jesus thought of his life in distinct buckets or silos.
-Instead, whatever he did was only - and always - in response to what his Father showed him (John 5:19; 8:29).
+Reading the gospels, you never get the sense that Jesus thought of his life in distinct buckets or silos.
+Instead, whatever he did was only - and always - in response to what his Father showed him (John 5:198:29).

-Application: How would following Jesus’ example of simply doing the Father’s work change the way you feel about the different 'buckets' in your life?
+Application: How would following Jesus’ example of simply doing the Father’s work change how you feel about the different 'buckets' in your life?
 Also, here's a 9-day bible reading devotional from YouVersion on the topic of work-life balance.

 #3 Be intentional